imrealaf/grid-gallery/README.md

 # Grid Gallery

-Just a simple Instagram like app that I built just because to demonstate some key concepts in modern React Apps.
+Just a simple Instagram like app that I built just because to demonstate some of the new features in React & Javascript

 ### Highlights